PacktPublishing/Advanced-Machine-Learning-with-Python/chapter 9/ch9/README.txt

 Chapter 9 is largely informational, providing background on useful technical tools and describing their use.

-For this reason, I recommend the following 3rd-party github tutorial repositories as a means of getting started.
+For this reason, I recommend the enclosed 3rd-party github tutorial repositories as a means of getting started.

 PLEASE EXPRESS RESPECTFUL SUPPORT OF THE ORIGINAL AUTHORS OF THESE TUTORIAL CODE SOLUTIONS!